 • PowerStance contains 70% natural coconut oil

-• Assists in maintaining appetite and natural digestive function
+• May assist in supporting appetite and digestive function

 Why feed oils?

 Oil is 2 to 3 times more energy dense than cereal grains - so you can feed less oil to give the same amount of energy.
 This is especially useful for those horses that won’t eat when in training.
-Feeding oils may help to give coat, mane and tails a healthy and glossy appearance.
+Feeding oils may supprt coat, mane and tails.

 Most commercial equine feeds contain polyunsaturated fats (PUFAs) including soy, corn and ricebran oils.
 These polyunsaturated fatty acids may cause an Omega 6 and Omega 3 imbalance.
-These oils are metabolised slowly through the lymphatics, prone to rancidity, and contains a high level of Omega 6 which may cause inflammation.
+These oils areabsorbed inro and transported slowly through the lymphatics.
+They are prone to rancidity, and contains a high level of Omega 6 which may cause inflammation.

-Coconut oil is a saturated oil which is absorbed directly into the portal blood and provides a ready source of non glucose energy.
-Saturated oils promote greater storage and utilisation of muscle glycogen in horses during exercise, this means the horses may work harder for longer.
+Coconut oil is a saturated oil which is absorbed directly into the portal blood and provides a ready source of non glucose energy in the liver.
+Saturated oils may support storage and utilisation of muscle glycogen in horses during exercise.

 Digestible Energy: 29.4 MJ/kg | 3.18 MCal/lb